LizhongJin/StockTradingWithML/README.md

 2. Green: sell
 3. Blue: hold

+Trading Diagram of KNN
 ![Trading Diagram of KNN](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/trading_1.png)

+Trading Diagram of LSTM
 ![Trading Diagram of LSTM](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/trading_2.PNG)

 Our model is briefly depected as below.
 We combine the KNN and LSTM model to get a quite good result.